Parsa76/ToDo/README.md

 ## How to Use

 1. Clone this repository.
-2. Follow the installation instructions in the 'Installation.md' file.
-3. Run the app on your local machine.
+2. Run the app on your local machine.

 Feel free to contribute by submitting pull requests or reporting issues.